garfix/movemegif/README.md

 * A duration of 2/100-ths of a second is the minimum, since browsers [impose a slowness fine](http://superuser.com/questions/569924/why-is-the-gif-i-created-so-slow) for values of 0 and 1.
 * GIF (or rather Netscape's Application Block) does not allow you to start looping a subset of all frames.
+* While GIF allows you to _restore to background color_ at the end of a frame, browsers interpret this by "restoring" to the pixels that show though from the page on which the image is located.

 Thanks a great deal to Matthew Flickinger for writing an awesome [GIF format explanation](http://www.matthewflickinger.com/lab/whatsinagif/index.html)